 Since the start of the year we’ve been following the Action for Happiness movement, sending out a calendar with a different theme each month to help women look after their wellbeing.

-This month it’s Self-Care September – so it’s all about you and making time to do what makes you happy.
 Here’s what Broxtowe Women’s Project Outreach Officer, Justine, has to say:

 Some of you have had your children off school for five months due to COVID which has left you little time for yourself.
 Or even others without school children have had months of these strange and unprecedented times which may have meant you’ve lost focus on what’s important.